HumaIlyas/mildew-detection-in-cherry-leaves/README.md

 ---

-## Hypotheses and how to validate
+## Hypotheses and Validation Methods

 Project hypotheses and the methods to validate them are described below.
 The detailed validation process will be displayed in the dashboad.<br>
 1- I suspect that mildew-contained cherry leaves have clear signs on their surface to differentiate them from the uninfected leaves.

 - An average image and varability image study can help to investigate it.

 2- I suggest that images of mildew-contained cherry leaves will have several differences compared with uninfected leaves in order to train the model with an image dataset.

 - The dataset will be analysed using train, validation, and test techniques to investigate the accuracy of image identification.

 3- The sample dataset contains images classified as infected and uninfected leaves.

-- The binary classification will be the best way to determine the difference between infected and uninftected leaves.
+- The binary classification will be the best method to determine the difference between infected and uninftected leaves.

 ---

+## The Rationale to Map the Business Requirements

-## The rationale to map the business requirements
+### The rationale to map the business requirements to the Data Visualisations and ML tasks

-**The rationale to map the business requirements to the Data Visualisations and ML tasks** The business requirements of image identification and a rationale to map them to the Data Visualisations and ML tasks are provided below.
+The business requirements of image identification and a rationale to map them to the Data Visualisations and ML tasks are provided below.

 - **Business Requirement 1**: Data Visualization